selvadurai/PlayDB/README.md

 Introduction
 --
 PlayDB is a straightforward NoSQL JSON document database, similar to MongoDB, created to help developers understand how databases work.

-PlayDB offers the flexibility to utilize either disk or in-memory databases.
-Additionally, PlayDB is equipped with the Play Scripting language, enabling users to execute Play Commands in one play file.
+**PlayDB Features**

+   - PlayDB users can utilize in disk or in-memory database
+   - Import Json file into table
+   - Export table into Json file
+   - Runs on all operating Systems.
+   - Play Scripting language enables uses to execute play commands in one file

 Requirments